 Back to school soon- are you ready?

-All of us worry about our kids.
-It is good to start networking- find out the bus routes, what time do they arrive, who will be on the bus.
+Before school starts start networking and find out the bus routes, what time they arrive and who will be on the bus.
 This is a great opportunity to meet neighbors who can be a valuable resource.
 Knowledge is key and makes you feel in control.
 Try and read the school's website and make sure you receive papers from the school or emails from the teachers.

 The best way to cope is to be organized

 I found a written schedule was helpful and kept me on track.
 Make sure everyone can see it and has access to it.
 I have a friend who has a large blackboard in her kitchen and each week she writes the schedules and activities and who was picking up the kids.
-Color codes for each person can be helpful.
+Color codes for each child can be useful.
 Another friend had different files for each child.
 Depending on their age, your kids can be responsible to put the paperwork from school into their file.
 And they should know where to find their backpacks and shoes.
 It may seem common sense but have them accessible so your child can reach their backpack/ coat and shoes.

 With younger children practice laying out their clothes the night before.
 Plan lunches ahead of time and ask your child want they want to eat.
 Involve them in making their lunch with you and this is a great opportunity to discuss healthy eating.
 Older children can be responsible for organizing their sports gear, instruments and homework for school.

 Before school starts- begin to limit screen time, phones should be turned off at a certain time to enable better sleep patterns.
 Start waking up slightly earlier.